redoste/redoste.xyz/content/posts/20200421-wii-sports-modding-1.md

 	bboxapi.ShowMessage('Cannot find Root Node (is a file open?)','Error')
 ```

-Then I made a (extremly ugly and unreadable) Python script to flatten the object before reimporting them to the `brres`.
+Then I made a (extremely ugly and unreadable) Python script to flatten the object before reimporting them to the `brres`.

 ```python
 import struct